MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-a-new-shipping-label.md

 ## Response

 The following example demonstrates the JSON response body returned by a successful request for creating a shipping label.
-For more details about the values in the response body, see the following section.
+Details about the values in the response body appear in the table following the example.

 ```json
 {